ancap-ch/from-en/en/Universally Preferable Behaviour/p01_ch09_the_beast.md

 On the other hand, I have had hundreds of thousands of dollars taken from me by force through the moral theory of “taxation is good”.
 I was forced to sit in the grim and brain-destroying mental gulags of public schools for fourteen years, based on the moral theory that “state education is a virtue”.[^12]

+[^12]: Or, rather: “*forced* education is a virtue” – my parents were compelled to pay through taxes, and I was compelled to attend.

 The boy (and the man) who stole my money doubtless used it for some personal pleasure or need.
 The government that steals my money, on the other hand, uses it to oppress the poor, to fund wars, to pay the rich, to borrow money and so impoverish my children – and to pay the salaries of those who steal from me.

 If I were a doctor in the middle of a great city struck down by a terrible plague, and I discovered that that plague was being transmitted through the water pipes, what should my rational response be – if I claimed to truly care about the health of my fellow citizens?